Secured credit cards for bad credit

 Below are three secured credit cards we think are the best to apply for when building or repairing your credit.

-We like this card best because, one, it doesn’t have an annual fee.
+We like this card because of it’s low $49 annual fee.
 If you’re building or recovering from bad credit, you want to avoid as many fees as possible.

 2. OpenSky® Secured Visa® Credit Card